Nolu-M/Notes-code/README.md

 - Prescriptive Analytics

 #### Machine Learning, Artificial Intelligence and Deep Learning
-- machine learning: uses algorithms to discover knowledge in your datasets that can be applied to help make informed decisions about the future.
+- *machine learning*: uses algorithms to discover knowledge in your datasets that can be applied to help make informed decisions about the future.
     - segmenting customers, determining the marketing messages that will appeal to different customer groups
     - discovering anomalies in a system and application logs that may be indicative of a cybersecurity incident
     - Forecasting product sales based on market and environmental conditions etc.

-- artificial intelligence: includes any tyoe of technique where you are attempting to get a computer system to imitate human behaviour.
+- *artificial intelligence*: includes any tyoe of technique where you are attempting to get a computer system to imitate human behaviour.
-- maching learning (ML): subset of AI techniques, ML techniques attempt to apply statistics to data problems in an effort to discover new knowledge or are AI techniques designed to learn
+- *maching learning (ML)*: subset of AI techniques, ML techniques attempt to apply statistics to data problems in an effort to discover new knowledge or are AI techniques designed to learn

-- deep learning: uses complex techniques, known as neural networks, to discover knowledge in a particular way.
+- *deep learning*: uses complex techniques, known as neural networks, to discover knowledge in a particular way.
 - highly specialized subfield of machine learning, commonly used for image, video and sound analysis

 ### Data Governance
 - Data governance programs ensure that the organization has high-quality data and is able to effectively control that data.

 #### Analytics Tools